iamjohnnyli/cookiecutter_data_analysis/README.md

 # Cookiecutter Data Analysis Template

 This is a [cookiecutter template](http://drivendata.github.io/cookiecutter-data-science/) for data analysis.
-This template will jump start your data science projects.
+This template will jump start your data analysis projects.

 #### Quick Start